koro-xx/Watson/README.md

 The app bundle will be in the "Release" folder.

-For windows (tested with Visual Studio 2015)
+For windows (tested in Visual Studio 2015)

 	cd watson-0.79
 	mkdir build
 	cd build
 	cmake -G "Visual Studio 14 2015" -DAlleg_ROOT="\path\to\allegro\libs"
-	<path\to\msbuild.exe> watson.vcxproj /p:Configuration=Release
+	path\to\msbuild.exe watson.vcxproj /p:Configuration=Release

 or open the project in Visual Studio and compile for release.
 After that we need to copy the resources found in the "watson" folder (fonts, icons and sounds) to the application folder, together with all the required dll's (that is, allegro dll's + runtime).

-For Linux: ???
+For Linux:

+	It should work similarly, just remember to copy the /fonts and /sounds folders to the app dir.